mbaddah/design-patterns/README.md

-# design-patterns
+# Design-patterns examples

-Based off the GoF design patterns, this suite will primarily be aimed at showcasing the popular design pattern segregated by type, i.e behavioral, creational and structural.
+This suite will primarily be aimed at showcasing the popular design patterns.
+Examples include:

+- GoF:
+  - Behavioral
+  - Creational
+  - Structural.
+- Dependency injection using popular frameworks such as:
+  - Picocontainer
+  - Spring
+  - Dagger 2

 Tech stack
 - Java
 - Gradle
 - Junit

-Lots to do!
-- Complete an example of each pattern
-- Added tests for each pattern

-All in due time :-)